 Plan Description.
 The FRS Pension Plan (Plan) is a cost-sharing multiple employer defined benefit pension plan, with a Deferred Retirement Option Program (DROP) for eligible employees.
-The general classes of membership are as follows:
+The general classes of membership applicable to the School are as follows:

 - Regular Class Members of the FRS who do not qualify for membership in the other classes. - Senior Management Service Class (SMSC) Members in senior management level positions.